-Stainless steel is the easiest material that can be cleaned after cooking.
+Stainless steel is the easiest material that can be cleaned after cooking your dinner.
 There is little tendency of food being stuck on stainless steel, and it is dishwasher safe.
 Aluminum is also an excellent choice for ease of cleaning even though it causes browning in sweet baked foods.

 Can You Use a Pot As a Saucepan?

 Saucepans are actually can be considered as pots.
 This might make you think that pots can also be used as saucepans while it’s not.
 Although saucepans can be used for the same purpose of heating liquids with their steep sides just like pots.